Afghan-American novelist, Oxford grad boost Bloomsbury profit

-LONDON Oct 24 Bloomsbury Publishing, the British company that brought the Harry Potter series to print, reported a rise in first-half pretax profits, helped by an Afghan-American novelist and a 21-year-old Oxford graduate.
+LONDON Bloomsbury Publishing (BLPU.L), the British company that brought the Harry Potter series to print, reported a rise in first-half pretax profits, helped by an Afghan-American novelist and a 21-year-old Oxford graduate.

 Chief Executive Nigel Newton said the firm was traditionally more successful in the second half, due to academic sales in autumn and holiday sales in winter, but a number of popular novels in the first half had pushed profits higher than it had expected.